bjjv/Sb-DataScience-Mar21/README.md

 ### Springboard Data Science Work
 Completed course work as a fellow of Springboard's Data Science Career Track. <br>
-Course work is contained in the Curriculum folder
+Course work is contained in the Curriculum and Course_Work folder

 The capstone projects are independent work that incorporate the full breadth of the data science life cycle, from problem identification through modeling and results sharing.
 The projects are: